Introduction

 To start, I copy across all import statements and constant variables that have nothing to do with Replicate/Cog.
 In this case:

 There is a folder in the repo called “feature-extractor” which we need to have in our repository.
-We could git clone the repo, however, its quite small, so I would just copy the contents of the folder and put it in your cerebrium project ie:
+We could git clone the repo; however, it’s quite small, so I would just copy the contents of the folder and put it in your Cerebrium project, i.e.:

-Now we can run cerebrium deploy
+cerebrium deploy

 .
 You should see your app build in under 90 seconds.